Awake on the Page: Landscape, Character, and the Fiction of Elsewhere

 About the instructor

 Jennifer Cody Epstein is the internationally bestselling author of The Madwomen of Paris, Wunderland, The Gods of Heavenly Punishment, and The Painter from Shanghai.
 Her work has been published in eighteen languages, won the Asian/Pacific American Librarians Association Honor Award for fiction, and was a finalist for an Edgar Award for Best Novel.
-She currently teaches fiction, creative writing, and literature at Stony Brook University and has worked one-on-one with emerging and established writers for over two decades, consulting on hundreds of projects—from personal essays and editorial assignments to full-length manuscripts, screenplays, and novels-in-progress.
+She currently teaches creative writing at Columbia University and Stony Brook University.
+She has worked one-on-one with emerging and established writers for over two decades, consulting on hundreds of projects—from personal essays and editorial assignments to full-length manuscripts, screenplays, and novels-in-progress.

 Artwork Credit: Rutilio Manetti, Saint Ambrose (detail).
 Public domain image.